 - Now close the flap and glue-stick the brown square on the bag like crazy!

 - Press the top of her head on that part, aim it so that the upper part of her lip covers the tongue.
 You should only see the tongue when the puppet’s mouth moves.

-In addition, we did a great Q-Tip Painting activity.
-The kids had lots of fun.
+That very same day, we did a great Q-tip painting activity using the letter Q. The kids had lots of fun.
 I love painting other ways than just paint and paint brush.
-So far we have used plastic forks, marshmallows, shaving cream, sponges and now q-tips!
+So far we have used plastic forks, marshmallows, shaving cream, sponges and now q-tips.